What you should know about being a culturally safe physician

 In 2019, the Indigenous Health Committee (IHC) at the Royal College, an independent body that comprises Indigenous physicians, scholars and other health care professionals, created a vision for Indigenous health and care:

-“Create health care that is free of racism where every Indigenous person is treated with respect, recognized as an individual rather than a stereotype and experiences the highest level of health, and that all stakeholders understand how colonial structures and systems link to current health inequities.”
+where every Indigenous person is treated with respect, recognized as an individual rather than a stereotype and experiences the highest level of health, and that all stakeholders understand how colonial structures and systems link to current health inequities.

 Working together, the IHC and the Royal College are taking steps to focus on Indigenous health education across all residency training programs and throughout professional practice by providing educational tools and resources.